 Then there was the British Naval ship that was hunting Jack Sparrow and his crew.
 I will not say much about it, but they were completely unnecessary and had no real place in this story.
 The filmmakers had a cursed ship (the Flying Dutchman) that should have been on the hunt but was not, and a random non-cursed ship (the British naval ship) that should not have been on the hunt but was.
 The whole thing came across as weird to me, but ultimately did not impact the film much.

 Grade: C+ (78pts)

-If I had to rank this movie compared to the previous movies in the franchise I would say that this movie is nowhere near as good as the first film, but it's certainly better than the fourth.
-I would say it can be most closely compared to the second and third movie.
-It is an average pirate movie that has an average plot and tries to shower the film with Johnny Depp's Jack Sparrow.
-It definitely brings some nostalgia for those who enjoyed the previous movies but it does not rely on that nostalgia as I think it works just fine to those who have not seen any of the previous movies.
+If I had to rank this movie compared to the previous movies in the franchise, I would say that this movie is nowhere near as good as the first film, but it was certainly better than the fourth.
+It can be most closely compared to the second and third movies, and is an average pirate movie that has an average plot.
+It tried to shower the film with Johnny Depp's Jack Sparrow, and it definitely brought some nostalgia for those who enjoyed the previous movies, but it did not rely on that nostalgia, as I think it worked just fine to those who have not seen any of the previous movies.
 One of the film's biggest flaws was the cursed Captain Salazar who ended up being a pretty generic, one-note character.
-One of the movie's biggest draws was Kaya Scodelario who played Carina Smyth, a young astronomer with something to prove on her journey to find her destiny.
-Her character was well written, well performed and gave a fresh flavor to this franchise.
-At the end of the day, I think this movie's Pros barely outweigh its Cons and the result is a pretty average film.
+One of the movie's biggest strengths was Kaya Scodelario who played Carina Smyth—a young astronomer with something to prove on her journey to find her destiny.
+Her character was well written, Kaya Scodelario’s performance was pretty good, and her character was a pretty strong addition to the franchise.
+At the end of the day, I think this movie's strengths barely outweighed its weakness, which resulted in a pretty average film.